roshnipalesha/Library_management/README.md

 ```

 **Task 13: Identify Members with Overdue Books**
 Write a query to identify members who have overdue books (assume a 30-day return period).
-Display the member's_id, member's name, book title, issue date, and days overdue.
+Display the member's_id, member's name, book title, issue date, and days overdue.(50 DAYS)

 ```sql
 SELECT * FROM BOOKS;